owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 ### > Trying a proper implementation

-I thought the issue was purely with my horrible implementation.
+I thought the issue was purely with my leaky implementation.
 I found a well-written C++ implementation of the lox interpreter and gave it fib(40) to chew on.

 <figure>
   <img src="/images/fib/cpp_clean_fib_40.png" alt="my alt text"/>
   <figcaption>heaptrack analysis of fib(40) on clean C++ implementation</figcaption>
 </figure>

-The first couple of times I tried it, I held out no hope for it working.
+The first couple of times I tried it, I did not expect it to complete successfully.
 But just recently, I tried it again.
 And after **36 minutes**, it gave the correct answer.

-Just from the heaptrack analysis you can see that **921 million** allocation calls were made.
+Just from the  [heaptrack](https://github.com/KDE/heaptrack) analysis you can see that **921 million** allocation calls were made.
 This is an astronomical number.
 Yet it still managed to use only **103.2kB** heap memory at peak.
 For comparison, my leaky C++ implementation utilized **117MB** on **fib(25)** with **5.2 million** allocation calls.

 ### > Why does it take so long.

-The time complexity of recursive fibonacci is ```Φ^n ≈ 1.618^n```.
+The time complexity of recursive fibonacci is `Φ^n ≈ 1.618^n`, `Φ` being the `golden ratio`.
 So fibonacci 40 takes **1363.57x** more time to compute.
 This matches up with an expected compute time of **1.584s** to compute `fib(25)` .
 Given my lack of memory management, we can assume memory scales by the same amount if not more.
 This is why my leaky implmentation got killed by the program.

 ### > Java vs C++